 On subscription services, generally the time zone will be determined with reference to Australian Eastern Standard (or Daylight) Time no matter where the actual sporting event is taking place.
 However, if a channel has broadcast differing content in different geographical areas, the applicable time zone for each of those areas will apply.
 If the channel delivers addressable advertising, the relevant time zone is that of the viewer.

-How will the rules apply to long-form events like test cricket, tennis tournaments and the Olympics?
+How do the rules apply to long-form events like test cricket, tennis tournaments and the Olympics?

-Long-form live sporting events will be treated as a single live sporting event.
-Between 5.00 am and 8.30 pm, audiences will have the benefit of the additional protections for the duration of the long-form sporting event.
+Long-live sporting events are treated as a single live sporting event.
+Between 5.00 am and 8.30 pm, audiences have the benefit of the additional protections for the duration of the long-form sporting event.